List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 "Weather Forecast" in official English releases.)

 Weather Report is an amnesiac prisoner who allies himself with Jolyne and seeks his memory back after Father Enrico Pucci took it.
 Weather was originally born as "Domenico Pucci" (ドメニコ・プッチ, Domeniko Putchi) to the wealthy Pucci family, being the younger twin brother of Enrico Pucci.
 He was stolen from the clinic nursery by a woman whose own baby had died soon after birth on the same day.
 He lived as Wes Bluemarine (ウェス・ブルーマリン, Wesu Burūmarin), until Pucci met the kidnapper at a confessional and found out that they were brothers.
 Pucci hired detectives to separate Wes from their sister, Perla, whom he had been dating.
 Unbeknownst to Pucci, the detectives he hired were part of the Ku Klux Klan, and seeing Wes' stepfather was a black man, assumed he was of mixed race.
 They lynched him and seemingly killed him, prompting Perla to commit suicide.
 Wes survived and killed the racist detectives with his newly-awakened Stand, Weather Report.
 Pucci used his own Stand to remove Wes's memories.
 With no memory of his past or name, Wes adopted the name of his Stand, and eventually ended up in Green Dolphin Street Prison.
 He regained his memories later in the part thanks to Donatello Versace's Stand, Underworld.
 This unlocks both his true, more cocky and sinister personality, as well as his Stand's true potential - an ability named Heavy Weather (ヘビー・ウェザー, Hebī Wezā) that creates rainbows which use subliminal messages to make anyone seeing them transform into snails.
 He is consumed by rage against Pucci, suicidally attempting to kill him.
 Weather is eventually killed by Pucci, but not before using Whitesnake to turn his Stand into a disc, which eventually becomes the key to Pucci's downfall.
 After Pucci's defeat, Emporio and the reincarnations of his friends offer a ride to a hitchhiker with a striking resemblance to him.

+In Japanese, he is voiced by Yūichirō Umehara in the anime and subsequent appearances, and Tōru Ōkawa in Eyes of Heaven.
+In English, he is voiced by Stephen Fu.